corbtastik/corbs/_posts/2020-03-14-mongodb-on-docker.md

 ---
 layout: post
-title:  "mongoDB on Docker"
+title:  "MongoDB on Docker"
-sub_title: "docker container run mongodb!"
+sub_title: "docker container run..."
 date:   2020-03-14 12:00:00 -0600
 categories: mongodb docker
 ---

 Docker for development environments makes for an easy peazy way to run standalone MongoDB instances on any OS.
-This post takes a jaunt through running MongoDB on Docker and shows options for managing data in a containerized environment.
+This post takes a jaunt through running MongoDB on Docker and shows options for managing data inside and outside of the container.

 ## Build a MongoDB Docker Image